tecolicom/actions-install-and-cache/README.md

 ![actions-install-and-cache](https://github.com/tecoli-com/actions-install-and-cache/actions/workflows/test.yml/badge.svg)

-This GitHub action execute given `command` for `target`, and cache installed files for later use.
+This GitHub action execute given script, and cache installed files for later use.
 When executed next time with same package list, and any other environment are not changed, updated files are extracted from the cached archive.

 This action uses actions/cache and produce different cache key for different operating system environment.
 If you need to use different